leuthier/pbd_ufrpe/README.md

 * 1.7) Change your tokens at boXNet.py

 #### 2) Objectives
-- [ ] Search anything using Python and Twitter API
+- [x] Search anything using Python and Twitter API
+- [ ] Store tweets from Twitter to MySQL
 - [ ] Make queries and graphs based on last searches at a database
 - [ ] Sentiment Analysis